Footage shows secret underground tunnels used by Assad regime in Syria

 Tens of thousands of Syrians have celebrated across the country by firing guns into the air, waving the rebel flag and entering his presidential palace, which has since been looted.

-It is understood his luxury vehicles, which includes Mercedes, Ferraris and Audis, have also been seized while rebels also stormed and looted the Iranian embassy.
+It is understood his luxury vehicles, which included Mercedes, Ferraris and Audis, have also been seized while rebels also stormed and looted the Iranian embassy.

-Meanwhile, the Syrian White Helmets were investigating reports of prisoners trapped in hidden underground cells in the notorious Saydnaya.
-There is so far “no evidence confirming the presence of detainees other than those who were released yesterday [Sunday],” it said in an update on Monday afternoon.
+Meanwhile, the volunteer Syrian White Helmets were investigating reports of prisoners trapped in hidden underground cells in the notorious Sednaya jail.
+There is so far “no evidence confirming the presence of detainees other than those who were released yesterday [Sunday]”, it said in an update on Monday.

-Sir Keir Starmer has announced £11 million in additional humanitarian aid funding for Syria after al-Assad’s regime was toppled.
+Sir Keir Starmer has announced £11m in additional humanitarian aid funding for Syria after Assad’s regime was toppled.

 The money will help NGOs and the UN meet the needs of the “most vulnerable” people in the country, including the estimated 370,000 people who have been displaced by recent events.